dobislukas/KNN2021-LM/README.md

+My project for KNN course on VUT FIT, which dealt with convolutional neural networks and other advanced neural architectures.
+Project was done in collaboration with users marekkles and karabellyj

 # KNN2021-LM
 Repositoy contains source code and documentation of project assignment for course KNN.
 It is recomended to firstly insall all needed packages, these include `torch`,